freesoft/detox_bot/README.md

 * `<username>` : Your username on Twitch.
 * `<client id>` : visit [https://glass.twitch.tv/](https://glass.twitch.tv/) and login with your own Twitch account.
 Once you create new app, you'll be able to get Client ID on Dashboard -> App section. <br/>
-* `<oauth2 access token>` : visit [here](https://twitchapps.com/tmi/#access_token=flwh72scl6503e6bs2xnwl6g6l5jeu&scope=chat%3Aread+chat%3Aedit+channel%3Amoderate+chat_login&token_type=bearer) and click "Connec with Twitch", and use it for `<oauth2 access token>`.
+* `<oauth2 access token>` : visit [here](https://twitchapps.com/tmi/#access_token=flwh72scl6503e6bs2xnwl6g6l5jeu&scope=chat%3Aread+chat%3Aedit+channel%3Amoderate+chat_login&token_type=bearer) and click "Connect with Twitch", and use it for `<oauth2 access token>`.
-* `<channel name>` : TwitchTV channel name you'd like to deploy Moira.
+* `<channel name>` : TwitchTV channel name you'd like to deploy the Detox engine.
 Use the channel name you can check from web browser's url, which is generally all lowercase regardless of what you can see on twitch user's dashboard.